bootspring/chrono/README.md

-Timekeeper
+Chrono
 =========

-Timekeeper is a storage and query server for time-series 'application' metrics.
-Systems like Ganglia, Cactus and Nagios work well for 'technical' metrics like CPU usage, load average, RAM usage, etc.  Timekeeper wants to store the application metrics you'd use to monitor the health and well being of your website, for instance, # of logins, credit card transactions, search queries, etc.  Essentially anything you'd want to track by hostname (per machine) would be considered a 'technical' metric and not appropriate for Timekeeper.
+Chrono is a storage and query server for time-series 'application' metrics.
+Systems like Ganglia, Cactus and Nagios work well for 'technical' metrics like CPU usage, load average, RAM usage, etc.  Chrono wants to store the application metrics you'd use to monitor the health and well being of your website, for instance, # of logins, credit card transactions, search queries, etc.  Essentially anything you'd want to track by hostname (per machine) would be considered a 'technical' metric and not appropriate for Chrono.

 Design
 ------------

-Timekeeper provides the following functionality:
+Chrono provides the following functionality:

  - Server which provides REST APIs to write metric values and read aggregate metric data
  - Automatic aggregation of metric values into 5, 15, 60, 240 and 1440 minute buckets.